Proven-Paradox/shaper-system/Handbook.md

 #### Flight
 You can fly.
 This allows you to move into the airborne parts of the battle grid.
 Airborne movement is otherwise identical to standard movement.
-This Condition makes you immune to Terrain effects with the [Grounded] tag, unless the caster possesses the [Reaching Terrain](#reaching-terrain) Lesson.
+This Condition makes you immune to terrain effects.

 #### Obscured
 You are invisible or otherwise very difficult to see, which makes you extremely difficult to hit or track.
 Any foe that is able to target you with a single target attack makes said attack with only a single ten sided die.
 (Obscured provides no benefit against area of effect attacks.)